giantswarm/releases/azure/v12.1.0/announcement.md

-**Giant Swarm release v12.1.0 for Azure is available.** This release upgrades all helm releases belong to giantswarm to helm 3.
+**Giant Swarm release v12.1.0 for Azure is available.** This release upgrades all Helm releases managed by Giant Swarm to use Helm 3.
 Further details can be found in the [release notes](https://github.com/giantswarm/releases/tree/master/azure/v12.1.0).